Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./018.png)

-Now the object not parented to the armature anymore.
+Now the object is not parented to the armature anymore.

 ![](./019.png)